Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Introduction

 Intrusion detection techniques can be categorized into two types: anticipation and prevention defense (APD) and anomaly-based intrusion detection systems (IDS).
 APD relies on prior knowledge and probabilities of possible attacks and malfunctions, while IDS focuses on learning expected system responses and detecting anomalies.
 APD heuristics such as sums of vulnerability scores or missing patches are often criticized for being misleading, whereas evolved APD approaches that use software-defined 5G NR/Beyond-5G (B5G) testbeds, advanced machine learning algorithms, and large computational power provide a deep understanding of the signal under test and the radio environment.
 In contrast to APD, several in-band IDS-based anomaly detection techniques have been investigated, such as the unsupervised anomaly detection method proposed in~\cite{Walton2017UnsupervisedTransmissions}, which uses a combination of Long-Short Term Memory (LSTM) and Mixture Density Network (MDN) to analyze temporal data.
 The dynamic intuitionistic fuzzy sets algorithm introduced in~\cite{IDS_Xie2022} shows superior performance compared to state-of-the-art IDS algorithms.
 However, the lack of a synthesized understanding of the cross-layer response of the system under test (SUT) to various attacks and upper-layer domain knowledge limits the accuracy and efficiency of anomaly-based IDS.
 To address this limitation, Bayesian networks have been applied previously to network diagnosis~\cite{You2009ResearchNetworks} and reliability analysis~\cite{Benrhaiem2020BayesianNetworks}.
 More recently, jamming detection specifically in 5G NR has garnered research interest, e.g.,~\cite{Ornek2022} introduces a low-complexity jamming detection technique by measuring the error vector magnitude (EVM) in each resource block (RB).
 Specifically, detection of jamming specifically on the unencrypted (during initial access) synchronization signal block (SSB) using signal processing-based methods is studied in~\cite{Wang2023}.
-In the context of machine learning (ML) approaches, Real-time ML-based jamming detection in 5G NR specifically using Hoeffding Decision Tress is investigated in~\cite{Arjoune2020}.
-However, all of the above works for jamming detection in 5G NR are based on simulation results and not a real 5G NR testbed.
-Additionally, as we show in later sections, our introduced method which leverages reservoir computing can also be implemented in a real-time fashion on a real 5G NR testbed.
-Furthermore, we utilize Bayesian inference to validate the ML model performance and demonstrate its utility in improving the detection performance.
+In the context of machine learning (ML) approaches, real-time ML-based jamming detection in 5G NR specifically using Hoeffding Decision Tress is investigated in~\cite{Arjoune2020}.
+In~\cite{Li2022}, a software defined radio (SDR) is used to launch jamming attacks against a UAV receiver and conventional machine learning approaches are implemented for jamming detection and classification using extracted radiometric features.
+It also investigates using convolutional neural networks (CNNs) for classification with spectrogram images as input.
+A CNN-based autoencoder approach was introduced in~\cite{Bouzabia2023} for detecting Low Probability of Intercept (LPI) jamming signals specifically in the context of radar communications.